Home

 The IRS will settle faster for a lump sum payment and usually for considerably less than under installments.

-The ultimate goal is a offer in compromise that is in the best interest of both the taxpayer and the service.
+The ultimate goal is a irs offer in compromise that is in the best interest of both the taxpayer and the service.

-The IRS - Offer in Compromise Program - authorizes the IRS to compromise outstanding tax obligations with financially burdened taxpayers for less than the full tax due.
+The IRS Offer in Compromise Program - authorizes the IRS to compromise outstanding tax obligations with financially burdened taxpayers for less than the full tax due.
 In essence, the IRS makes a deal with you to pay all you can reasonably afford and forgives any balance.